git-mng/python-Telnet-automate-network/README.md

 # python-automate-network-Telnet
 hi
-I am beginner in network automation..i will try to share the things i do
+I am beginner in network automation[Cisco Switch ]..i will try to share the things i do

 cant contact me for some question